subamanis/mezura/README.md

     Only the languages specified here will be taken into account for the stats.

 --threads
-    1 argument: a number between 1 and 8.
-Default: 4
+    2 numbers: the first between 1 and 4 and the seconds between 1 and 12.

-    This represents the number of the consumer threads that will parse files.
+    This represents the number of the producers (threads that will traverse the given directories), and consumers (threads that will parse whatever files the producers found).
     (there is also always one producer thread that is traversing the given dir).

-    Increasing the number of consumers can help performance a bit in a situation where there are a lot of big files, concentrated in a shallow directory structure.
+    If this command is not provided, the numbers will be chosen based on the available threads on your machine.
+Generally, a good ratio of producers-consumers is 1:3

 --braces-as-code
     No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable,